corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Remove monthly pulse event, add flag instead when single player games are loaded
     * Use a more "rocky" icon for Lithorian Utopias (housing tech)
     * Ensure any farming districts created during capitol planet setup are converted to mining districts
+* 1.5.0 Enhance Agrarian/Lithorian Idyll with building slots and carrying capacity bonuses - the goal is to reduce the need for City Districts
-* 1.5.0 Rural districts increase building slots
+    * Rural districts increase building slots and carrying capacity
+    * Utopias tech doubles down on these bonuses for Agricultural or Mining Districts (depending on whether you are a lithoid empire)

 ## Source Code